bloc97/Anime4K/README.md

 # HLSL Usage Instructions (MPC-BE with madVR)
 **Windows Only**
 # [HLSL Installation](HLSL_Instructions.md)
-Note for developpers: For performance, the HLSL shaders use the Alpha channel to store the gradient, you might need to make a backup of the the alpha channel before applying these shaders and restore it after if your rendering engine uses the alpha channel for other purposes.
+Note for developers: For performance, the HLSL shaders use the Alpha channel to store the gradient, you might need to make a backup of the the alpha channel before applying these shaders and restore it after if your rendering engine uses the alpha channel for other purposes.
 (In MPC-BE's case, it gets ignored.)

 # GLSL Usage Instructions (MPV)
 **Cross platform**
 # [GLSL Installation](GLSL_Instructions.md)
-Note for developpers: For performance, the GLSL shaders use the `POSTKERNEL` texture to store the gradient, you might need to make a backup of the the `POSTKERNEL` texture before applying these shaders and restore it after if your other shaders or rendering engine uses the `POSTKERNEL` texture for other purposes.
+Note for developers: For performance, the GLSL shaders use the `POSTKERNEL` texture to store the gradient, you might need to make a backup of the the `POSTKERNEL` texture before applying these shaders and restore it after if your other shaders or rendering engine uses the `POSTKERNEL` texture for other purposes.
 (In MPV's case, it gets ignored.)

 # Java Usage Instructions (Standalone)
 # [Java Installation](Java_Instructions.md)